Reciprocal microswimming in fluctuating and confined environments: Reciprocal swimming in a noisy environment

 \section{Reciprocal swimming in a noisy environment}

-Subsequently, we proceed to examine the mechanism through which the reciprocal swimmer generates net locomotion under geometrical confinement in a noisy environment.
-The arguments in this section do not depend on the specific form of $M(X, l)$, and thus, they hold for a general reciprocal swimmer.
+We now proceed to examine the mechanism through which the reciprocal swimmer generates net locomotion under geometrical confinement in a noisy environment.
+The arguments presented in this section do not depend on the specific form of $M(X, l)$, as discussed in Sec.\ref{sec:derivation}; thus, they hold for a general reciprocal swimmer.

-When the noise is neglected ($D=0$), from the scallop theorem, the reciprocal swimmer cannot gain any net displacement.
-Here, we introduce the solution to Eq. \eqref{eq:EOM} with $D=0$ as the zero-noise solution and denote it by $X_0(t)$.
-By integrating Eq. \eqref{eq:EOM} over time, as is readily found, the zero-noise solution is determined by the instantaneous configuration of the swimmer to be $X_0(t)=X_0(l(t))$ once the initial condition is fixed.

-Subsequently, we consider the effects of noise ($D\neq 0)$.
-As is expected from the Brownian dynamics, if the model swimmer does not deform ($dl/dt=0$), the Fokker--Planck equation \eqref{eq:FP} becomes the one-dimensional diffusion equation with a uniform diffusion constant $D$.
-Let the position be bounded at a wall of $x=0$ so that $\partial_X P|_{x=0}=0$ is imposed.
-When the swimmer is initially situated at $X=x_0$, the solution of the one-dimensional diffusion equation is given by with $P(X,0)=\delta(X-x_0)$, is analytically obtained as

-with $\tau_{W}=D^{-1}x_0^2$.
-The probability flux results in the position moving away from the boundary for a long time.
-However, as our asymptotic regime, $l \ll X \ll L_W$, focuses on the short-time behavior ($t\ll \tau_W$), the displacements are negligibly small, following

-When the swimmer deforms, however, the statistical average of the displacement may have a non-zero value even in the short-time regime.
-In FIG.\ref{fig:path_s}, we show a numerical demonstration of the paths of a reciprocal swimmer following Eq. \eqref{eq:EOM}.
+In FIG.\ref{fig:path_s}, we present a numerical demonstration of the paths of a reciprocal swimmer following Eq. \eqref{eq:EOM}.
 FIG. \ref{fig:path_s} presents the individual and averaged dynamics of the swimmer inside a sphere.
-We employed the Euler--Maruyama method \cite{Maruyama1955,Kloeden1992} for the time integration over $t\in[0, T]$ and the drag coefficient of Eq. \eqref{eq:Msphere1}.
-The shape gait is given by a symmetric form, as follows:
+We employed the Euler--Maruyama method \cite{Maruyama1955,Kloeden1992} for the time integration over $t\in[0, T]$ as well as the drag coefficient of Eq. \eqref{eq:Msphere1}.
+The shape gait is given by a symmetric form as follows:

 where parameter $s$ is fixed as $s=0.2$.